 Given the availability of a variety of standards for cybersecurity management, people have asked why a cybersecurity framework is required.
 Furthermore, many of these standards have been in existence for many years.
 Many people believe that the requirements of these standards are being followed, so further similar standards will not help.

-There are many publicly available reports on cybersecurity attacks, and there has been a common theme throughout these for the past few years, exemplified by these statistics from Verizon’s breach reports of 2012 and 2013:
+There are many publicly available reports on cybersecurity attacks, and there has been a common theme:

-- Ninety seven percent were avoidable with basic or intermediate security controls (2012).
+- Ninety seven percent were avoidable with basic or intermediate security controls.

-- Ninety two percent were discovered by a third party (2012).
+- Ninety two percent were discovered by a third party.

-- Twenty percent of network intrusions involved manufacturing, transportation, and utilities (2013).
+- Twenty percent of network intrusions involved manufacturing, transportation, and utilities.

-- Seventy six percent of network intrusions exploited weak or stolen credentials (2013).
+- Seventy six percent of network intrusions exploited weak or stolen credentials.

 - So despite the availability of standards, it is clear that many organizations are not applying them to the degree required.

 The Repository of Industrial Security Incidents produces an annual report that focuses specifically on industrial control systems (ICS).
 These reports have similar conclusions to those from Verizon.
-The 2013 annual report stated that 33 percent of all ICS incidents were perpetrated using remote access.
+T

 The statistics from Verizon cover all sectors and industry types.
 Within industrial automation-oriented sectors, the situation varies considerably.
 Many such organizations have mandatory cybersecurity standards (i.e., NERC CIP in the power industry), and their cybersecurity management programs are good.
 However many organizations that have a potentially high impact on critical infrastructure (e.g., water or wastewater organizations) have a much lower degree of cybersecurity management adoption.